AtlasMountains/personal-finance-club/README.md

 members can only leave and edit their own accounts, but the head of a family can also invite and kick members & change the family head.
 If a user has ordered there account by drag and sort the order will be respected in the family section.

+- More complex relations many to many
+- Eager loading to prevent n+1 queries

 ## Accounts and Transactions